Vaginal infections occur when bacteria, fungi or viruses grow in and around your vagina.

 Vaginal infections are common.
 For example, around three-quarters of women will have thrush in their lives.

 It's normal and healthy for a woman of childbearing age to have vaginal discharge.
-The amount and colour of the discharge can change during your menstrual cycle, sexual excitement and pregnancy.
+The amount and colour of the discharge can change during your menstrual cycle, sexual arousal and pregnancy.

 Symptoms of a vaginal infection include:

-It's important that you see your GP if you have any of these symptoms.
+It's important that you see your GP or visit a sexual health clinic if you have any of these symptoms.

 A foreign object, such as a forgotten tampon, can also encourage bacteria to grow and cause an infection.
 Rarely, it can produce a life-threatening complication known as toxic shock syndrome.